Home / Blog / The Truth About Wikipedia’s Credibility

 The potential for vandalism and inaccurate information on Wikipedia can be a concern for users.
 Here are some factors to consider:

-- Lack of formal review process: Unlike traditional publishing, Wikipedia does not have a legal authoritative review process for every article, which can lead to the inclusion of incorrect or biased information.
+• Lack of formal review process: Unlike traditional publishing, Wikipedia lacks a legal, authoritative review process for every article, which can lead to the inclusion of incorrect or biased information.

-- Monitoring system: While Wikipedia has a dedicated community of volunteer editors who constantly monitor and correct articles, it needs to be more foolproof, blocking, and some inaccurate information may need to be noticed.
+• Monitoring system: While Wikipedia has a dedicated community of volunteer editors who constantly monitor and correct articles, it needs to be more foolproof, blocking and flagging some inaccurate information.

-- Quick changes: The open nature of Wikipedia means that information can change rapidly, and there may be a lag in updating or correcting incorrect information.
+• Quick changes: The open nature of Wikipedia means information can change rapidly, and there may be a lag in updating or correcting errors.

-Pro-tip: When using Wiki guidelines-check information with other reliable sources to verify accuracy is always a good idea.
+Pro-tip: When using Wiki guidelines, check information with other reliable sources to verify accuracy.

 Biases and Edit Wars